veebch/clock/README.md

 ## Internet Time

-A simpler variation that uses a Pico W.
+A variation that involves WiFi, less code and uses a Pico W.

 There is no need for a Real Time Clock or Ferrite receiver as everything is done with a quick connect to WiFi.
 To use this, save the code in webtime.py as main.py on the Pico W instead.
 You will also need to save your WiFi login credentials as secrets.py in the format shown in `secrets_example.py`.